-> The Ace was debuted in 1953 at the London Motor Show and was produced beginning in 1954 and continuing through 1963.
-The vehicle consisted of light-weight tubular chassis with steel boxes in the front and rear which supported a transverse leaf and lower wishbone independent suspension system.
+The Ace was introduced in 1953 at the London Motor Show and was produced beginning in 1954 and continuing through 1963.
+The vehicle consisted of lightweight tubular chassis with steel boxes in the front and rear which supported a transverse leaf and lower wishbone independent suspension system.
 The chassis was designed by John Tojeiro.
 Power was initially provided by a Welleter-designed engine and was mounted in the front of the vehicle but placed back far enough to take advantage of balance.
-The body and design of the vehicle was inspired by the 2-seater Ferrari 166MM Barchetta (little boat) made by Touring of Milan.
+The body and design of the vehicle were inspired by the 2-seater Ferrari 166MM Barchetta (little boat) made by Touring of Milan.

 During the first year of production, there were fewer than 60 examples produced.
 These were all Aces - convertibles.
-The Aceca, a hard top variant was debuted in 1954.
+The Aceca, a hardtop variant was debuted in 1954.

-Due to the vehicles light weight, optimal weight distribution, responsive engine and handling, and stylish appearance, it attracted much attention.
+Due to the vehicle's lightweight, optimal weight distribution, responsive engine and handling, and stylish appearance, it attracted much attention.

 In 1956 the Bristol-engine version was introduced, replacing the Welleter-designed motor.
-The Bristol 1971 cc, six cylinder engine was capable of producing 125 horsepower at 5750 rpm and propelling the light-weight car to a top speed of around 180 kph.
+The Bristol 1971 cc, six-cylinder engine was capable of producing 125 horsepower at 5750 rpm and propelling the lightweight car to a top speed of around 180 kph.
 Production of the Bristol engines ceased around the end of the 1950's and AC began using a British Ford Zephyr engine.
 It was a heavier engine and produced less power.
-There were only 47 of these 2.6 liter examples produced from 1961 through 1963.
+There were only 47 of these 2.6-liter examples produced from 1961 through 1963.

 The vehicles came equipped with front disc brakes, Girling hydraulic shock absorbers, rack-and-pinion steering, and a four-speed manual transmission.

 In total, there were around 735 Aces and 326 Acecas produced.
-The AC Ace was the basis for one of the best known sports car of all time, the Shelby Cobra.By Daniel Vaughan | Aug 2009
+The AC Ace was the basis for one of the best-known sports cars of all time, the Shelby Cobra.By Daniel Vaughan | Aug 2009

 The oldest British car manufacturer, AC has continuously produced vehicles since 1901 and the marque carries enormous prestige.
 The AC Aceca, a closed coupe, was unveiled in 1954 in London and only 328 prototypes were ever produced.

 Production of the Aceca Coupe commenced in 1955 and Le Mans 1957 was a lucrative one for AC, with an AC Bristol finishing tenth overall.
 1958 was an even better year as a special bodied AC Bristol that finished eighth and a standard car ninth.
 Produced from 1954 until 1963, the similar Bristol-engined Aceca-Bristol was also eventually available in the 1956 model year.
-Both of these models were hand-bult GT vehicles in the British tradition, both featured ash wood joining steel tubing into their construction.
+Both of these models were hand-built GT vehicles in the British tradition, both featured ash wood joining steel tubing into their construction.
 Following the 1953 Aston Martin DB2/4, the Aceca was only the second vehicle to incorporate the hatchback at the rear.

 The differences between the Aceca and the Aceca-Briston lay in the engines.
-Though both were straight-6es, but the Aceca shared its 90 hp 2.0 L engine with the lighter AC Ace, and the Aceca-Bristol utilized a 125 hp 'D-Type' 2.0 L unit sourced from Bristol Cars.
+Though both were straight-6es, the Aceca shared its 90 hp 2.0 L engine with the lighter AC Ace, and the Aceca-Bristol utilized a 125 hp 'D-Type' 2.0 L unit sourced from Bristol Cars.
 One was also able to purchase the Aceca-Bristol with a milder 'B-Type' Bristol engine of 105 hp.
-The Aceca was priced at $5,400 in the U.S. but the Bristol specification added another $1000 to the pricetag.
+The Aceca was priced at $5,400 in the U.S. but the Bristol specification added another $1000 to the price tag.
 A total of 151 Acecas were produced, while 169 Aceca-Bristols were built.
-Unfortunately production was halted quite unexpectedly in 1963.
+Unfortunately, production was halted quite unexpectedly in 1963.

 Also very innovative for the time, the AC engine was considered to be 'an engineering marvel', patterned after the powerful Bristol aircraft engine.
-The engine was a inline 6, aluminum block, overhead cam, double chain drive that was fueled by 3 inline SU downdraft carburetors, that each fed two cylinders.
+The engine was an inline 6, aluminum block, overhead cam, double chain drive that was fueled by 3 inline SU downdraft carburetors, that each fed two cylinders.
 6 straight-out header pipes were directly opposite and these allowed the combustion gases to enter the cylinder, do one rotation during combustion and exit oppositely, straight-out, without any resistance.

 Enthusiasts consider the Aceca to be a great car to drive, though it rides a bit hard, due to the stiff suspension.
-Cornering and steering was done quite proficiently, but some complained that it tended to oversteer, but it was still 'solid and predictable' handling.
-Consumers also complained about the inadequate rear mirrors, a heating system not properly suited to colder climates and inadequate soundproofing above 75 mph.By Jessica Donaldson
+Cornering and steering were done quite proficiently, but some complained that it tended to oversteer, but it was still 'solid and predictable' handling.
+Consumers also complained about the inadequate rear mirrors, a heating system not properly suited to colder climates, and inadequate soundproofing above 75 mph.By Jessica Donaldson